Skip to main content

 After creating the task, a status badge appears on the finding: To Do / In Progress / In Review / Done.

-Click AI Agent Fix Prompt to copy a ready-made remediation prompt to paste into your preferred code assistant — Copilot, Cursor, Bolt, or similar.
-The prompt already includes the finding’s context and fix instructions.
+Click AI Agent Fix Prompt to copy a remediation prompt ready to paste into your preferred code assistant — Copilot, Cursor, Bolt, or similar.
+The prompt includes the finding context and fix instructions.

-The Re-Check button stays locked until all Critical and High findings are marked as resolved or dismissed.
+The Re-Check button remains locked until all Critical and High findings are marked as resolved or dismissed.

-Re-Check will not be enabled while there are pending Critical or High findings — regardless of category.
-Resolve or dismiss each one to unlock the option.
+Re-Check will not be enabled while any Critical or High findings remain unresolved — regardless of category.
+Resolve or dismiss each to unlock this option.